-Cause: In the past, attempts have been made to collect both historical and current core financial and administrative systems.
-The State's central administrative agencies - the Office of the State Comptroller, the Departments of Administrative Service and Information Technology, and the Office of Policy and Management - have banded together to undertake the transition to a new, integrated system encompassing virtually all major functions and all executive-branch State agencies.
-The Core-CT project replaces core financial and administrative computer systems including central and agency accounting, purchasing, accounts payable, assets, inventory, payroll, time and attendance, workers' compensation, personnel, and other business legacy systems.
-The project was expected to take three years to complete.
-Current resources appear to be focused on the implementation of the Core-CT project, including the interface of the retirement system payroll with the new statewide payroll system project to start for October 2003.
-Once these issues are resolved, additional resources could be utilized.
+Conclusion: No recommendation is made at this time.
+In July 2003, the first phase of the financial modules of the Core-CT project was activated.
+The Core-CT project replaces the core financial and administrative computer systems including central and agency accounting, purchasing, accounts payable, assets, inventory, payroll, time and attendance, workers' compensation, personnel, and other business legacy systems.
+In October 2003, the first phase of the Core-CT Human Resources Management System (HRMS) modules, which includes the interface of the retirement system payroll with the new statewide payroll system, was activated.
 Other functions related to budgeting and retirement could be implemented in a later phase of the project.